- General Questions

 Where can I get information regarding services for students with disabilities?

 Services for Students with Disabilities (SSD) is a department of the Division of Diversity and Community Engagement.
-SSD is located in Room 4.206 of the Student Services Building.
-SSD works with students with hearing disabilities, visual disabilities, learning disabilities, Attention Deficit/Hyperactivity Disorder, mobility disabilities, psychological disabilities, medical disabilities, Autism Spectrum Disorders, temporary disabilities, and Traumatic Brain Injuries.
+SSD is located in Office Suite 4.206 of the Student Services Building.
+SSD works with students with hearing disabilities, visual disabilities, learning disabilities, Attention Deficit/Hyperactivity Disorder, mobility disabilities, psychological disabilities, medical disabilities, Autism, temporary disabilities, and Traumatic Brain Injuries.
 You can call SSD at 471-6259 (voice) or 512-410-6644 (VP) for additional information.

 What constitutes a disability?